Children in Poverty – Poverty and its Effects on Children

 Today, the leading strategy to break the cycle of poverty in families is the two-generation approach, which aims to improve the family’s economic growth and circumstances by supporting parents both as workers and as parents.
 If low-income parents are provided with the opportunity to receive higher education, then they will be given the chance they need to compete for higher pay.

-Furthermore, if low-income parents are provided with quality child care for their children, then their children’s development will improve.
+Furthermore, if low-income parents are provided with quality child care and access to resources like children’s therapy, then their children’s development will improve.
 Additionally, while we mentioned the numerous health outcomes that can arise from growing up in poverty, studies have shown that ending intergenerational poverty can greatly reduce these odds.
 Overall, by helping both generations reach their highest potential, we are helping multiple generations reach economic growth in order to escape the cycle of intergenerational poverty.

 La educación parental como factor protector